ConvFormer: Revisiting Transformer for Sequential User Modeling: Experiments

 Since the public datasets above have limited scale, there is a possibility that the superiority of ConvFormer is due to Transformer's overfitting on these datasets rather than the inefficacy of Transformer's item-to-item paradigm for sequential user modeling.
 To address this concern, it is crucial to evaluate ConvFormer against competitive baselines, especially Transformer (SASRec), using large-scale industrial datasets.

-The results on the industrial dataset are present in \autoref{tab:industry} and \autoref{tab:full2}.
-Notably, we observed that GRU4Rec outperforms SASRec on the industrial dataset, which suggests that the evolving of user preference is significant in real-world scenarios, thus highlighting the importance of our criterion (1) regarding order-sensitivity.
+To this end, we construct an industrial dataset using the real-world gaming recommendation log on the Xbox platform.
+The results on the Xbox dataset are present in \autoref{tab:industry} and \autoref{tab:full2}.
+Notably, we observed that GRU4Rec outperforms SASRec, which suggests that the evolving of user preference is significant in real-world scenarios, thus highlighting the importance of our criterion (1) regarding order-sensitivity.
 Moreover, ConvFormer achieved a significantly better performance compared to other baselines in particular SASRec.
 These findings confirm the superiority of ConvFormer and the efficacy of the three criteria we proposed, in large-scale real-world applications.

 \paragraph{Safeguards.}{The desensitized and encrypted dataset contains no Personal Identifiable Information (PII).
 Adequate data protection was carried out during experiment to prevent the risk of data copy leakage.
 The dataset does not represent any business situation, only used for academic research.}